ubaidsayyed54/Teensy-YOLO/README.md

 Raspbian Stretch - https://www.raspberrypi.org/downloads/raspbian/
 Darknet for NNPack - https://github.com/digitalbrain79/darknet-nnpack
 OpenCV 3.3.1 (2017.10.23) - https://opencv.org/releases.html
-Changes to demo.c - default demo will not run NNPack multi-threading
+Changes to demo.c - default demo will not run NNPack multi-threading, without these modifications
-Changes to image.c - added simple equation to output whether bbox is left, right or center
+Changes to image.c - added simple equation to output whether bbox is left, right or center of screen center
-Changes to detector.c - custom location of names file and number of classes
+Changes to detector.c - YOU WILL NEED TO CUSTOMIZE THIS with the path to your names file and number of classes

-Teensy-YOLO
+Teensy-YOLO (teensy-yolo.cfg)
 -----------
 Reduced Input Width/Height = 108x108
 (12) Convolutional Layers (3x1), all Batch Normalized and Padded